cxw620/rust-polyglot/src/cargo.md

 It's hard to get cargo to build precisely what's needed.
-If you want to run cargo inside `make`, you will need to resort to stamp files, and live with it sometimes doing unecessary work.
+If you want to run cargo inside `make`, you will need to resort to stamp files, and live with it sometimes doing unnecessary work.

 It is not possible to have a
 completely local (unpublished) dependency